xmootoo/ssl-seizure-detection/README.md

 ## Introduction

 This research project adapts several self-supervised learning (SSL) techniques with Graph Neural Network (GNN) encoders to domain of seizure detection.
-We appy our GNN encoder to the following SSL methods and evaluate performance downstream on seizure detection: Relative Positioning, Temporal Shuffling, Contrastive Predictive Coding (CPC), and Variance-Invariance-Covariance Regularization (VICReg).
+We appy our GNN encoder to the following SSL methods and evaluate their performance downstream on seizure detection: Relative Positioning, Temporal Shuffling, Contrastive Predictive Coding (CPC), and Variance-Invariance-Covariance Regularization (VICReg).
 The GNN architecture comprises of Edge-Conditioned Convolution (ECC) and Graph Attention Network (GAT) layers, utilizing PyTorch and PyTorch Geometric libraries for standard deep learning and GNN implementation.
-For a detailed description of this research, see [projects/ssl-seizure-detection](https://www.xaviermootoo.com/projects/ssl-seizure-detection).
+For a more detailed description of our research, see [projects/ssl-seizure-detection](https://www.xaviermootoo.com/projects/ssl-seizure-detection).

 > Please refer to the relevant papers:
 > - A Path Towards Autonomous Machine Intelligence [(Lecun, 2022)][def]